awsdocs/aws-lambda-developer-guide/doc_source/retries-on-errors.md

 If you don't require ordered processing of events, the advantage of using Amazon SQS queues is that AWS Lambda will continue to process new messages, regardless of a failed invocation of a previous message\.
 In other words, processing of new messages will not be blocked\.

-For more information about invocation modes, see [Event Source Mapping](invocation-options.md#intro-invocation-modes)\.
+For more information about invocation modes, see [AWS Lambda Event Source Mapping](intro-invocation-modes.md)\.